 •The test route will take several types of driving into account - from driving on a dual carriageway, to busy main roads, from national speed limit country lanes to quiet residential streets with a posted speed limit.

 •The examiner will give instructions to you in plenty of time, giving you chance to check your mirrors and indicate without being unduly rushed.
 If you take an incorrect turning - don't worry, unless you have broken a traffic law, such as turned into a no entry road, you should not be penalised.
 The examiner is testing your ability to drive a car, not to follow instructions.
 Taking a wrong turn safely is better than realising late, and taking the indicated turn in a dangerous manner, which could cost you the test.

 •If at any point you think you have made an error, do not give up - carry on driving as you have been taught, as it may turn out that you haven't failed.

-•If you pass - congratulations!
+•If, and we hope you do, pass - congratulations!
 You will be presented with a pass certificate; your driving licence will automatically be upgraded and sent to your home address.

 •We provide driving lessons in Dumbarton as standard (as that is the location of the test centre for this area) this enables drivers to gain a sense of 'local knowledge' in driving around a possibly unfamiliar town. (other test areas can be considered at the company discretion)